robbosch/xertedocs/EN/teacher_trainer.rst

 interactions quickly and easily.
 The Drag and Drop interactions created are also fully accessible, enabling the drag and drop interaction to be navigated and completed by keyboard without the need for a mouse.

-`Download the assets for use with this guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_Asset_DD.zip>`_
+`Assets for using Drag & Drop guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_Asset_DD.zip>`_

 `Using the Image Hotspot Page <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_Hotspot.pdf>`_ This tutorial covers the use of the Hotspot Image page type which allows you to add hotspots to images quickly and easily.
 The Hotspot Image pages created are also fully accessible, enabling the Hotspot interaction to be navigated and completed by keyboard without the need for a mouse.

-`Download the assets for use with this guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_asset_Hotspot.zip>`_
+`Assets for Image Hotspot guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_asset_Hotspot.zip>`_

 `Using the Multiple Choice Question Page <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_MultiChoice.pdf>`_
 This tutorial covers the use of the Multiple Choice Question template which enables you to add a multiple choice